danafaye/WindowsAPIAbuseAtlas/KERNEL32/CreateFileTransacted/README.md

 > **Note:** This list isn’t exhaustive.
 It is possible more modern malware families and offensive security tools use `CreateFileTransacted`.

-`CreateFileTransacted` and TxF were deprecated by Microsoft starting Windows 8, limiting their use.
-Malware authors tend to prefer more reliable or forward-compatible methods, so TxF usage is a specialty technique often found in older or very targeted malware.

 ## 🧵 `CreateFileTransacted` and Friends
 Transactional NTFS and `CreateFileTransacted` still linger under the hood in Windows 11, but their rocky reliability and deprecated status have pushed most attackers to greener pastures.
 Modern operators ditch TxF for more predictable moves: carving out payload staging zones with `CreateFileMapping` and `MapViewOfFile`, injecting code using `WriteProcessMemory` or queuing APCs, and handling atomic file swaps with `MoveFileEx` plus sneaky timestomping via `SetFileInformationByHandle`.
 These APIs deliver stealth and stability without the headaches, which makes TxF a legacy footnote instead of a daily tool.
 If you spot TxF in the wild, it’s either old-school or someone’s really doubling down on stealth.